flatcar-archive/flatcar-docs/os/booting-on-azure.md

   <div class="tab-content coreos-docs-image-table">
     <div class="tab-pane" id="alpha">
       <div class="channel-info">
         <p>The Alpha channel closely tracks master and is released frequently.
 The newest versions of system libraries and utilities will be available for testing.
-The current version is Container Linux {{site.alpha-channel}}.</p>
+The current version is Flatcar Linux {{site.alpha-channel}}.</p>
         <pre>az vm create --name node-1 --resource-group group-1 --admin-username core --custom-data "$(cat config.ign)" --image CoreOS:CoreOS:Alpha:latest</pre>
       </div>
     </div>
     <div class="tab-pane" id="beta">
       <div class="channel-info">
         <p>The Beta channel consists of promoted Alpha releases.
-The current version is Container Linux {{site.beta-channel}}.</p>
+The current version is Flatcar Linux {{site.beta-channel}}.</p>
         <pre>az vm create --name node-1 --resource-group group-1 --admin-username core --custom-data "$(cat config.ign)" --image CoreOS:CoreOS:Beta:latest</pre>
       </div>
     </div>
     <div class="tab-pane active" id="stable">
       <div class="channel-info">
         <p>The Stable channel should be used by production clusters.
-Versions of Container Linux are battle-tested within the Beta and Alpha channels before being promoted.
-The current version is Container Linux {{site.stable-channel}}.</p>
+Versions of Flatcar Linux are battle-tested within the Beta and Alpha channels before being promoted.
+The current version is Flatcar Linux {{site.stable-channel}}.</p>
         <pre>az vm create --name node-1 --resource-group group-1 --admin-username core --custom-data "$(cat config.ign)" --image CoreOS:CoreOS:Stable:latest</pre>
       </div>
     </div>
   </div>
 </div>

-## Container Linux Config
+## Flatcar Linux Config

-Container Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via a Container Linux Config.
-Head over to the [docs to learn how to use Container Linux Configs][cl-configs].
+Flatcar Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via a Flatcar Linux Config.
+Head over to the [docs to learn how to use Flatcar Linux Configs][cl-configs].
 Note that Microsoft Azure doesn't allow an instance's userdata to be modified after the instance has been launched.
 This isn't a problem since Ignition, the tool that consumes the userdata, only runs on the first boot.

-You can provide a raw Ignition config (produced from a Container Linux Config) to Container Linux [via the Microsoft Azure CLI][azurecli-heading].
+You can provide a raw Ignition config (produced from a Flatcar Linux Config) to Flatcar Linux [via the Microsoft Azure CLI][azurecli-heading].

 As an example, this config will configure and start etcd: